-Industrial training and cadetships a vital responsibility and investment in future of industry
+Industrial training and cadetships a vital responsibility and investment in future of industry2 Mins

 The Northern Road Employment and Industrial Training Hub has officially opened as part of the Australian and NSW Government’s 10-year Western Sydney Infrastructure Plan.

 With $2.9 billion of Federal funding behind them, the purpose-built hub is committed to creating “a pipeline of skilled people…to supply current projects and leave a legacy of capable Western Sydney workers ready to tackle future projects”.

 Investing in the skillsets of future workforces is a crucial responsibility for established industry leaders.
 Furthermore, committing resources to proper training ensures that long-term plans laid out on paper can be upheld, executed and improved upon by the next generation.

 As quoted in Infrastructure Magazine, Melinda Pavey, NSW Minister for Roads, believes that “future hub graduates represent the next generation of skilled workers who will help to build the future world-class infrastructure needed to keep powering Western Sydney.”

 ModularWalls also shares this philosophy, deeply valuing the cadetships and industrial training opportunities offered within their engineering division.

 “Our cadets are a valuable aspect of our team dynamics; they come with inspirations and aspirations, and an eagerness to further their knowledge and skills, which is really refreshing to have in the workplace,” explains Nick Holden, founder and CEO of ModularWalls.
 “Because they’re still new to the industry, they have no pre-conceived ideas or stigmas; a blank canvas, as such!
 Their varied skillset and mentality can be really beneficial in devising innovative solutions.”